analyticalrohit/llms-from-scratch/README.md

 - Layer Normalization: Normalizes the input representations to improve training stability.

-- Masked Multi Head Attention: Allows each token to gather information from itself and previous tokens while preventing access to future tokens.
+- Masked Multi-Head Attention: Allows each token to gather information from itself and previous tokens while preventing access to future tokens.

 - Residual Connection (Add): The original input is added back to the attention output, helping preserve information and improve gradient flow.

-- Layer Normalization: Re normalizes the updated representations before further processing.
+- Layer Normalization: Re-normalizes the updated representations before further processing.

-- Feed Forward Network (FFN): Applies non linear transformations to learn more complex patterns and relationships.
+- Feedforward Neural Network (FFN): Applies non linear transformations to learn more complex patterns and relationships.

 - Residual Connection (Add): The input from before the second Layer Normalization is added to the FFN output, preserving information while incorporating the new transformations.

-Note: Dropout is often applied after the attention and feed forward operations during training.
+Note: Dropout is often applied after the attention and feedforward operations during training.
 This helps reduce overfitting and improves the model’s ability to generalize.

 <p align="center">
   <a href="https://awesomeneuron.substack.com/">